Tech Nation (formerly Tech City UK) have released their comprehensive annual report on the state of UK tech.

 The online report includes in-depth data visualisations for exploring the digital tech sector in all parts of the UK, as well as recommendations for tech businesses, policymakers and corporates for further accelerating the growth of UK tech.

-Explore more of the findings on UK tech on the Tech Nation website here.
+For more information on the findings on UK tech, visit the Tech Nation website here.